FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/markdown/index.md

 - **Compatibility**: Works well with various static site generators and content management systems.

 #### Getting Started with Markdown in Campsite
-1. **Installation**: Ensure Markdown support is included in your Campsite project dependencies.
+1. **Installation**: Ensure Markdown support is included in your CampsiteJS project dependencies.
-2. **Configuration**: Set up Markdown as your template engine in the Campsite configuration file.
+2. **Configuration**: Set up Markdown as your template engine in the CampsiteJS configuration file.
 3. **Creating Templates**: Start creating `.md` files for your templates.
 4. **Using Markdown Syntax**: Utilize Markdown syntax for headings, lists, links, images, and more.